Here are some common questions and answers concerning various aspects of the office.

-Yes, we have a Physician Assistant, Erin Price, PA-C. Erin and Dr. Miles work closely together treating patients as a team.
+Yes, we do.
+They and Dr. Miles work closely together treating patients as a team.
 You will still have the opportunity to choose the doctor for your appointment and will not be "passed off” to someone else.

 I have an infection and need an antibiotic, why can’t you just call me in a prescription?